All about Initial Public Offering

 Bidding:

-While applying for shares in an IPO the investor should bid which is done in accordance with the lot size quoted in the company’s prospectus.
-The lot size is nothing but the minimum number of shares which should be applied for by an investor in the IPO.
+While applying for shares in an IPO, the investor should bid, which is done in accordance with the lot size quoted in the company’s prospectus.
+The lot size is the minimum number of shares that an investor should apply for in the IPO.

-A price range shall also be decided and the investors require to bid within this price range.
-And the investor should block the funds required for the shares while bidding and can also revise the same during the IPO period.
-The amounts which are arrested in the bank account shall earn interest until the process of allotment has been initiated.
+A price range will also be determined, and investors are required to bid within this range.
+The investor should block the funds required for the shares while bidding and can also revise this during the IPO period.
+The amounts that are arrested in the bank account shall earn interest until the process of allotment has been initiated.

 Allotment:

-In many cases, we can see that the demand for the stocks goes up than the number of stocks which was offered or released in the market.
-Due to this, an investor might get a lower number of shares than he or she has applied for.
-And here the banks will release the arrested funds in an entire or partial manner as per the number of shares allotted.
+In many cases, we can see that the demand for stocks exceeds the number of stocks that were offered or released in the market.
+Due to this, an investor may receive fewer shares than they have applied for.
+Here, the banks will release the arrested funds in whole or in part, as per the number of shares allotted.

-But if the investor is allotted with all the shares applied for then a CAN (Confirmatory Allotment Note) shall be issued within 6 working days after the IPO process is done.
-Now the allotted shares shall be credited to the investor’s Demat account.
+However, if the investor is allotted all the shares applied for, a CAN (Confirmatory Allotment Note) will be issued within 6 working days after the IPO process is completed.
+The allotted shares will now be credited to the investor’s Demat account.

-Now all the steps are done with the investors will have to wait for 7 days from the finalization of shares unless the shares are listed on the share market.
+Now that all the steps are complete, investors will have to wait 7 days from the finalisation of shares, unless the shares are listed on the stock market.

 Eligibility for Investing in an IPO

-An individual who is an adult and is eligible to enter into a legal contract can be held as eligible for participating in IPO.
-Some of the inevitable norms which need to be complied with by an investor shall include:
+An individual who is an adult and eligible to enter into a legal contract can be considered eligible to participate in an IPO.
+Some of the inevitable norms that need to be complied with by an investor shall include:

-i) The investor should be having a PAN card which is issued by the Income Tax Department of India.
+i) The investor should have a PAN card, which the Income Tax Department of India issues.

-ii) The investor should also be having a valid Demat Account.
+ii) The investor should also have a valid Demat Account.

-iii) If the investor would want to sell these stocks on listings, then the investor should be having a Demat and trading account.
+iii) If the investor wants to sell these stocks on the listing, then the investor should have a Demat and a trading account.

-IPOs will not only allow the companies to raise funds required by them for their projects or such other future ventures but also allow them to enlarge their equity base and the exposure along with the prestige.
-The investors participating in IPO can earn handsome returns, but should also understand that this amounts to a good amount of risk which should be clearly understood and accounted for.
+IPOs will not only allow companies to raise the funds required for their projects or other future ventures, but also enable them to expand their equity base and increase exposure, along with the associated prestige.
+Investors participating in an IPO can earn handsome returns, but they should also understand that this comes with a significant amount of risk, which must be clearly understood and accounted for.

 About author